PhilaniMhlongo/Leetcode/README.md

    - Valid Perfect Square
    - reverseVowels
    - guessNumber
    - First Unique Character in a String
+   - Find the Difference